mobfox/MobFox-Android-SDK/README.md

 ## Interstitial

-In your activity set up the interstitial ad:
+In your relevant activity xml file add new 'LinearLayout'.
+Than, set up the activity java file as follows :

 ``` java
 //...